Lean Failure Explained: When Command-and-Control Leadership Sabotages Success

 The Alternative: Lean Leadership

 So, what should leaders do differently?
 First, they must embrace Lean as a leadership philosophy, not a quick fix.
-Lean requires a fundamental shift in how leaders view their role.
+Lean requires a fundamental shift in how leaders view their roles.
 Instead of controlling every decision, they need to create an environment where employees feel safe to experiment, learn from mistakes, and suggest improvements.

 Second, Lean leaders must focus on respect for people.
 This means actively listening to employees, giving them the tools and autonomy to solve problems, and supporting them when things don't go as planned.